UCL-ARC/mkdocs-dsh-docs/docs/Example_Jobscripts.md

 ## GPU Job Script Example

-To use NVIDIA GPUs with the CUDA libraries, you need to load the CUDA runtime libraries module or else set up the environment yourself.
-The script below shows what you'll need to unload and load the appropriate modules.

-You also need to use the `-l gpu=<number>` option to request the GPUs from the scheduler.
+You need to use the `-l gpu=<number>` option to request the GPUs from the scheduler.

 ```bash
 #!/bin/bash -l